Dmart Ltd – Excellent Business With Stratospheric Valuation

 Risks to the analysis are:

-High liquidity in the stock market and the perception of being a BAAP stock – can push the price higher in the short/medium term
+High liquidity in the stock market, low public float, and the perception of being a BAAP stock – can push the price higher in the short/medium term

-Acquisition by a large player like Walmart – to jumpstart their offline growth in India (low probability at this valuation)
+Acquisition by a large player like Walmart – to jumpstart their offline growth in India (low probability given recession fears in the US)

 Roll-up strategy by DMart where they acquire unorganized players at an attractive valuation (very difficult to execute)